UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 ..
-R-python-julia-HPC documentation master file, created by sphinx-quickstart on Fri Jan 21 18:24:04 2022.
+R-python-julia-matlab-HPC documentation master file, created by sphinx-quickstart on Fri Jan 21 18:24:04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Introduction to running R, Python, and Julia in HPC
+Introduction to running R, Python, Julia, and Matlab in HPC
 ===================================================

 .. admonition:: Content

-   - This course aims to give a brief, but comprehensive introduction to using Python, Julia and R in an HPC environment.
+   - This course aims to give a brief, but comprehensive introduction to using Python, Julia, R, and Matlab in an HPC environment.
    - You will learn how to
-      - start the **interpreters** of Python, Julia and R by the HPC module system
+      - start the **interpreters** of Python, Julia, R, and Matlab by the HPC module system
       - find site **installed packages/libraries**
       - **install packages/libraries** yourself
       - use **virtual** environments